A simple guide for navigating your first meeting with a family lawyer

 The end of a relationship raises a myriad of issues that will need to be addressed.
 At the outset, consider touching base with your various advisors such as your accountant, your financial advisor, your lender, and your doctor or other health professionals.
 In many cases, it is beneficial for your lawyer to liaise with your various advisors in formulating a personalised, tailored approach to your family law matter.

-Setting up your support network at the outset to advise on various aspects relevant not just to your separation and settlement, but also your personal health, will help to ease the load and ensure that you are getting the holistic advice you need to navigate the path ahead.
+Setting up your support network at the outset to advise on various aspects relevant not just to your separation and settlement, but also to your personal health, will help to ease the load and ensure that you are getting the holistic advice you need to navigate the path ahead.

 If you are unsure of where to turn, talk to us.
 We can help.